Park City Short-Term Rental Regulations

 TL;DR

-Park City requires Nightly Rental License (Contact city).
+Park City requires Nightly Rental License (fee varies) with no primary-residence requirement.
 Combined tax rate is 4.85%+ (varies by location).
 No annual day limit, but each stay must be 29 days or fewer per stay.

 Key Requirements at a Glance

-Permit ✓ Required — Nightly Rental License (Contact city)
+Permit ✓ Required — Nightly Rental License (fee varies)

 Primary Residence Not required